Lollith/Python-2DGC-Alignment/README.md

 3. Interface tabs:
     - **Converter**: Provides access to a file converter that transforms .cdf chromatogram files into HDF5 format.
 These .h5 files are smaller and faster to process for downstream analysis in the container.
 A cleaner tool is also included, which allows users to delete the .h5 files.
     - **Analyzer**: Allows users to list available .h5 files and launch JupyterLab for data analysis.
+   - **Identification**: Performs automated compound identification using NIST mass spectral library search.
+This module processes Peak_Info.csv files obtained from the alignment module in the Analyzer tab.
+The identification algorithm utilizes the mass spectrum data from the designated seed file, which serves as the representative spectrum for each aligned peak cluster across multiple samples.
+This streamlined identification workflow is performed significantly faster than the comprehensive identification process available in JupyterLab.
     - **Monitoring**: The application allows you to check system status: whether containers and NIST are running.
 You can start or restart Docker containers and view system logs.